Fatimat01/AI-ML-Projects/README.md

-# AI/ML Projects Repository
+# AAI_500 Group 1 Project Repository

-Welcome to my repository!
-This repo contains a collection of my AI and machine learning projects developed as part of my studies in Applied AI.
+Welcome to our repository!
+This repo contains a collection of our AI and machine learning projects developed as part of our studies in Applied AI.

 ## Project Overview